dojo/widget-core/README.md

 Meta classes are provided with a few hooks into the widget, passed to the constructor:

 * `nodes` - A map of `key` strings to DOM elements.
 Only `v` nodes rendered with `key` properties are stored.
-* `requireNode` - A method that accept a `key` string to inform the widget it needs a rendered DOM element corresponding to that key.
+* `requireNode` - A method that accepts a `key` string to inform the widget it needs a rendered DOM element corresponding to that key.
 If one is available, it will be returned immediately.
-If not, the widget will be re-rendered and if the node does not exist on the next render, an error will be thrown.
+If not, the widget will be re-rendered and if the node does not exist on the next render, an **error** will be thrown.
 * `invalidate` - A method that will invalidate the widget.

 Extending the base class found in `meta/Base` will automatically add these hooks to the class instance as well as providing a `has` method:

-* `has(key: string)` - A method that returns `true` if the DOM element with the passed key exists in the rendered DOM.
+* `has(key: string)` - A method that returns `true` if the DOM element with the passed `key` exists in the rendered DOM.

 Meta classes that require extra options should accept them in their methods.